Code-Institute-Submissions/htmltablebuilder/README.md

 ### Q. Quit

-This quits form the application and clears the console.
+This quits from the application and clears the console.

 Then the application clears the console and returns to the main menu after 1 seconds.